 Albuterol is an inhaled medicine used to relieve symptoms of chronic obstructive pulmonary disease (COPD), such as breathlessness and wheezing.
-Albuterol is a type of short-acting beta-agonist bronchodilator, which is called SABA for short.
+Albuterol is a type of short-acting beta-agonist (SABA) bronchodilator.
 Albuterol is the most common type of SABA used to treat COPD in the United States.
-Patients with COPD are usually prescribed albuterol as a key part of their COPD treatment plans.
+People with COPD are usually prescribed albuterol as a key part of their COPD treatment plans.

 How does albuterol work?

 Albuterol can provide quick relief for bronchospasms caused by COPD.
-People with COPD have airways that are irritated and inflamed, which can cause the muscles that surround the airways to tighten up all of a sudden.
-This is called a bronchospasm, and it can make it hard to breathe because the airways become too narrow.
+People with COPD have airways that are irritated and inflamed.
+This can cause the muscles that surround the airways to tighten up all of a sudden.
+This is called a bronchospasm.
+This can make it hard to breathe because the airways become too narrow.1,2

 To relieve a bronchospasm, albuterol quickly affects the cells in the lungs in a way that relaxes the muscles around the airways and opens up the breathing passages.
 Albuterol starts to take effect quickly, within minutes.
-Its effect usually lasts for between 4 and 8 hours.
+Its effect usually lasts for 4 to 8 hours.1,2

-Bronchospasms and sudden worsening of COPD breathing symptoms can be part of an acute exacerbation, or COPD flare-up.
-For this reason, it is important to treat the symptoms quickly to keep the flare-up from getting worse and causing more damage.
-SABAs such as albuterol are the most effective and fast treatment for this.
+Bronchospasms and sudden worsening of COPD breathing symptoms can be part of an a COPD flare-up.
+This is why it is important to treat quickly symptoms and keep the flare-up from getting worse and causing more damage.
+SABAs such as albuterol are the most effective and fast treatment for this.1,2

-Patients usually take albuterol using a metered-dose inhaler.
-However, it can also be delivered using a nebulizer in some cases.
+People usually take albuterol using a metered-dose inhaler.
+However, it can also be delivered using a nebulizer.

 How do people with COPD use albuterol to manage symptoms?

-People with earlier stages of COPD may have bronchospasms occasionally, and use their albuterol inhaler to relieve them as needed.
-Albuterol is sometimes called a “rescue” inhaler because it eases shortness of breath and can prevent a flare-up from getting worse.
+People with earlier stages of COPD may have bronchospasms from time to time.
+They may use their albuterol inhaler to relieve them as needed.
+Albuterol is sometimes called a “rescue” inhaler because it eases shortness of breath and can prevent a flare-up from getting worse.1,2

-People with later stages of COPD may have trouble breathing all of the time or most of the time.
-They will usually be prescribed a maintenance treatment that is taken regularly every day to help reduce or prevent symptoms in the long term.
-However, most people will still have an albuterol inhaler to relieve sudden or severe symptoms quickly.
+People with later stages of COPD may have trouble breathing all or most of the time.
+They will usually be prescribed a maintenance treatment that is taken every day to help reduce or prevent symptoms in the long term.
+However, most people will still have an albuterol inhaler to quickly relieve sudden or severe symptoms.1,2

-Some COPD patients may still have shortness of breath that does not go away, even with maintenance treatment.
-They may be advised by healthcare providers to use albuterol regularly several times a day to help ease the breathlessness.
-If inhaled albuterol no longer works to relieve symptoms, then using a nebulizer can deliver albuterol in a more effective way.
+Some people with COPD may still have shortness of breath that does not go away, even with maintenance treatment.
+Their doctor may advise them to regularly use albuterol several times a day to help ease the breathlessness.
+If inhaled albuterol no longer works to relieve symptoms, a nebulizer can deliver albuterol in a more effective way.1,2

 What are the brand names for albuterol?

-Albuterol is sold under several different brand names in the US:
+Albuterol is sold under several different brand names in the United States, including:1,2

 - ProAir HFA®